3rd deal to sell shuttered Atlantic City casino fails

 - H-1B spouses’ work ban rule coming within three months, feds say

-TJM Properties of St. Petersburg, Florida, pronounced the deal dead Thursday.
-No purchase price was ever revealed.

-It’s trying to have a deed restriction lifted that prevents the property from being used again as a casino.
+Stockton President Harvey Kesselman met with the university’s board Wednesday night and reached the same conclusion.

+“We appreciate all the time and hard work that has gone into this effort, and are particularly grateful to TJM properties,” he said.
+“Rest assured, we remain committed to Atlantic City and expanding our presence there.
+This is our future and we will continue to try to make the best investments we can there.”

-The Atlantic Club closed in 2014, the first of four Atlantic City casinos to do so that year.
+The Atlantic Club closed on Jan.
+13, 2014, the first of four Atlantic City casinos to go bust that year.
+It was jointly bought by Tropicana Entertainment and Caesars Entertainment, with Caesars maintaining control of the buildings and property.

+Caesars sold it to TJM for $13.5 million, with a deed restriction stating it could not be used as a casino.
+TJM on Thursday said it is in talks with Caesars to try to have that restriction removed, presumably making the property more marketable in a recovering casino resort.

+Thus began an odyssey of solicitations, sales, and sighs as deal after deal fell apart.
+In Dec.
+2014, Pennsylvania firm Endeavor Property Group inked a deal to buy the Atlantic Club.
+The company specializes in senior citizen and multi-unit housing.
+But the deal fell through within a year.